oetzilabs/oezguerisbert.com/packages/app/src/content/blog/twitch-streams.md

 ## Why Twitch?

 Well, mostly because I don't have to set up much to share my journey to people.
-Why not stream over at YouTube or other plattforms?
-I feel more at home over at Twitch, than on YouTube!
+Why not stream over at YouTube or other platforms?
+I feel more at home [over at Twitch](https://twitch.tv/oetziofficial), than on YouTube!
 Other platforms do not interest me at all, even though I have made my accounts there, just in case.

 ## What projects are been worked on?